 Storm de Hirsch, Carolee Schneemann

-16MM RUN is a one-year-long experimental film programme in collaboration with Villa Lontana where the physicality of film and cinema can be relived in the true sense of the word.
+16MM RUN is an experimental film programme in collaboration with Villa Lontana where the physicality of film and cinema can be relived in the true sense of the word.
 A selection of feature and short films will be screened in their original 16mm format.

 The 16MM RUN programme begins on December 17 with the screening of four short films of two essential female figures in the artistic and cinematographic panorama of the last century.
 These are Storm de Hirsch and Carolee Schneemann.